 Thesis writers are also expected to participate in Creative Inquiry Day, which takes place in May.
 Creative Inquiry Day is a yearly event at Baruch that celebrates undergraduate student research and creative projects.
 It offers students the opportunity to showcase their work and to receive valuable feedback from peers, faculty, and administrators.
 Prizes are awarded to the best research and creative projects.

 For more information on writing a thesis, please explore this site, using the menu above.
 For general advice and support with finding an appropriate faculty mentor, you may also contact Prof. Thomas Halper, Honors Thesis Liaison for Political Science.
-For information on enrolling in POL 6001H, contact Sherina John, Political Science Administrative Assistant.
+For information on enrolling in POL 6001H, contact the political science office.